apache/nano/README.md

 # Nano

-Nano (short for NanoCouch) is a minimalistic CouchDB driver for Node.js.
+`nano` (short for NanoCouch) is a minimalistic CouchDB driver for Node.js.

 ## Instalation